 Thus, ${\mathbb K}$ is marginally stable~\cite{bouchaud2024self}.
-For this case, the system shows strongly auto-correlated behaviors for long-time scales.
-The $\ell$-ranged covariance can be obtained by definite integral of Eq.~\eqref{eq-diff-cov}.
-Let $Q_{\ell}=\beta^2\int_{0}^{t}e^{-2Js}I_{\ell}(2Js)ds$.
-Then, covariance matrix ${\bf\Sigma}_t$ is
+For this case, the system shows a strongly auto-correlated behavior for long-time scales.
+The $\ell$-ranged covariance can be obtained by a definite integral of Eq.~\eqref{eq-diff-cov}.
+Denoting $Q_{\ell}=\beta^2\int_{0}^{t}e^{-2Js}I_{\ell}(2Js)ds$, a covariance matrix ${\bf\Sigma}_t$ is as follows: